-- During the first two weeks of the quarter, students may officially withdraw from a Course without notation on the permanent student record. - From week three through the Friday before finals week, students may officially withdraw from a course with a "W" noted on their permanent student record.
-The last day to withdraw is the Friday before finals week.
+During the first two weeks of the quarter, students may officially withdraw from a Course without notation on the permanent student record.

+From week three through the Friday before finals week, students may officially withdraw from a course with a "W" noted on their permanent student record.
+The last day to withdraw from all courses is the n last day of finals week.